ESMValGroup/ESMValTool_Tutorial/_episodes/05-conclusions.md

 ---
-title: "Conclusion of the basic tutorial"
+title: "Conclusion of the basic tutorial (compatible with ESMValTool v2.5)"
 teaching: 10
 exercises: 0
 questions: